UtsabKDas/A-Maze-Game/README.md

 ### Reflection
 ---------------

 I was able to learn a lot in this C++ Project.
 I had never used the SDL Libraries before, and I feel much more comfortable with them.
 I want to dive further into SDL and see how to utilize it to create a simple 2D game engine.
 I plan to continue working on this project to make certain areas more efficient, while also implementing more obstacles with unique behaviors, creating mazes not confined to rectangular shapes, and changing the rendering method to be more realtime rather than turn based.
-Ultimately, this experience taught me a lot and I hope to take it further.
+Ultimately, this experience taught me much and I hope to take it further.

 ### Contact